Irrevocable Trusts Lawyer in Illinois

 Irrevocable trusts can be an important component of estate plans.
 Much of it depends on the purpose of the trust.
 There are many considerations, however, that must be taken into account before creating one.

 At The Law Firm of Erin N Birt PC (Birt Law), our divorce attorney can provide a referral to an estate planning attorney in Illinois who will thoroughly review your needs and wants when planning your estate and provide an outline of your best options, including the creation of an irrevocable trust.
-Contact us either online or at (630) 891-2478 to schedule a consultation & planning session for your divorce and estate planning needs today.
+Contact us either online or at (630) 891-2478 to schedule a Planning Session with Erin (in person preferred) for your divorce and estate planning needs today.

 If you are considering a trust or changing your estate plan because of a family law issue or a divorce, you may want to also read about our services for: Divorce, Uncontested Divorce, Collaborative Divorce, Family Law Mediation, Child Custody, Child Support, and Legal Wellness Services.